lsst-it/ittn-025/index.rst

 Data Point Access Point First Floor
 -------------------------------------

-On the second floor, we find 7 access points installed in the locations that the network engineer gave us.
+In the first floor of the building, we will find 7 access points installed in the locations assigned by the network engineer.

-These locations are monitored with a program that certifies their propagation of signals from the access point.
+These areas were previously monitored with a program that certified the best locations for the propagation of the signals from these access points.